Sometimes my faith is shaken when my hope gives way to the storms of life.

-With fires raging out-of-control and hurricanes blasting the shores of the Gulf and the entire state of Florida, many people are experiencing the tragic loss of their homes and belongings.
+In the last few years, we have heard of fires raging out-of-control, hurricanes blasting the shores, and earthquakes around the globe as many people are experiencing the tragic loss of their homes and belongings.
 They are devastated.

 Even Believers who love God can find it difficult to keep their faith strong and fixing their eyes on Jesus (Hebrews 12:1).

 When your hope does not match up with your faith, it can crumble even though you have walked closely with God and known His presence.

 This is what happened with John the Baptist in Luke 7:18-23.

 John was the one who leaped within his mother’s womb when Mary was pregnant with Jesus and came to visit her cousin Elizabeth.
 He was the one who was preparing the way for the ministry that Jesus would have on earth.